libinjungle/NetworkMobileSystem_LinkStateRouring/README.md

 Finally, I use the weighted routing table on each node to forward packets.

+More details:
 I registered 9 hosts which spread all over the world.
+Build connectivity map with provided Python script.
+Create connection sockets using this map.
+Spawn thread on each node to listen to socket and wait for msg coming.
+Sends msg from all connections. rev thread receive msg, handle it and if msg is the first time received, flooded it again.
+Build a knownstate list([src, dest, weight]) with latency as weight.
+Calculate shorted path starting from current node for every other node.
+This is essentially a weighted routing table.
+Then forwarding packets from each node to every other node based on this routing table (reading from the routing table and find next hop, so on and so forth).

 NOTE: Code is writen based on repy, a restricted python version which provides safety when running on remote hosts.